Home Resolution Design Logo A white variation of the Resolution Design Logo All-black version of Resolution Design Logo.

 8. Limitation of liability

-8.1.2 fraud or fraudulent misrepresentation; or
+8.4.2 fraud or fraudulent misrepresentation; and

-8.1.3 breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).
+8.4.3 breach of the terms implied by section 2 of the Supply of Goods and Services Act 1982 (title and quiet possession).

 9.1 Without limiting its other rights or remedies, each party may terminate the Contract with immediate effect by giving written notice to the other party if:

-9.1.1 the other party commits a material breach of the Contract and if such a breach is remediable fails to remedy that breach within seven days of that party being notified in writing of the breach;
+9.1.1 the other party commits a material breach of the Contract and, if such a breach is remediable, fails to remedy that breach within seven days of that party being notified in writing of the breach;

 9.1.2 the other party suspends, or threatens to suspend, payment of its debts or is unable to pay its debts as they fall due or admits inability to pay its debts or being a company is deemed unable to pay its debts within the meaning of section 123 of the Insolvency Act 1986 or being an individual is deemed either unable to pay its debts or as having no reasonable prospect of so doing, in either case, within the meaning of section 268 of the Insolvency Act 1986 or being a partnership has any partner to whom any of the foregoing apply;